lukechilds/zsh-better-npm-completion/README.md

 <img src="demo.gif" width="628">

-* Searches up directory tree for `package.json`
+* Makes `npm install` recommendation from npm cache
-* Shows detailed information on script contents
+* Shows detailed information on script contents for `npm run`
-* Doesn't clobber default npm completions
+* Falls back to default npm completions if we don't have anything better

 ## Install